mkeskin/banayeni-test-case/README.md

 [Zustand](https://github.com/pmndrs/zustand) is used for data state management.
 The reason why this is preferred is to separate the data layer.
 Store files are in the `./src/store` directory.
 On the other hand, [axios](https://github.com/axios/axios) is used to fetch data as micro-based service via API endpoints.

+**NOTE:** _The html interface has a responsive design.
+You can preview the mobile design by [simulating the mobile view](https://developer.chrome.com/docs/devtools/device-mode)._

 ## Developing

 After the node packages are installed, run the development server: